This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 16. The Great Market Hall

-Built in 1897, this Neo-Gothic style Great Market Hall boasts more than 100 stalls over three floors.
+Built in 1897, this Neo-Gothic-style Great Market Hall boasts more than 100 stalls over three floors.
 Locally grown fruits and veg, and locally sourced meats are found on the lower floors, and souvenirs including lace, chess sets and leather goods are available on the upper floors.

 Whilst many locals still use the market hall as a place to buy their groceries, the market is incredibly popular with tourists too.
+It is one of the best places in Budapest for street food style dishes and fresh produce.

 If you’re traveling with someone, get them to walk up the stairs and shoot some photos of you walking in the middle of the market.
 I wish we had thought to do a long exposure here so I would be the only person in focus.
 It would really have shown how busy the market actually was.
 I’ll definitely try to do that next time!